HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 **Parameter E** - The normal reporting duration for the encounter.
 While an encounter is in progress and within the the normal reporting duration reportability will continue to be checked.
 Once the encounter has extended beyond the normal reporting duration, it will only be reported on in response to an 'encounter-modified' trigger.

 - Example - For <u>2 weeks</u> after the encounter begins and while it is still in progress, continue to check for suspected reportability.
 Otherwise, once the encounter has extended beyond <u>2 weeks</u>, check for reportability and report only if the encounter has been modified.

+> Note to implementers: The offset durations specified in related actions here are _relative_ durations, in that they contain a comparator to indicate that the action should be completed _at most X_.
+This allows implementations to support scheduling these actions during non-peak times to minimize load on the clinical system.

 ##### Suspected Reportability Criteria